Press start on summer. Premier esports camps where kids learn from pros how to play, compete, and work as a team.

 $199

-The content is identical.
-Same coaching, same curriculum.
-AM runs 9:00 AM-12:00 PM and PM runs 1:00 PM-4:00 PM.
-Pick whichever fits your summer schedule.
-Squads often end up practicing together in the other window too, which can turn camp into more of an all-day thing if your kid wants that.
+The content is identical — same coaching, same curriculum.
+AM runs 9:00 AM–12:00 PM and PM runs 1:00 PM–4:00 PM.
+Choose whichever fits your summer schedule.

 Full refund if cancelled 14+ days before your camp week.
 50% refund within 7–13 days.
 No refund within 7 days of start.
 Medical exceptions reviewed case-by-case.